 Virginia’s tax blog serves as an invaluable guide in all areas of US international tax.
 It will help you stay on top of legislative developments, keeping you ahead of US tax changes impacting your life, family or business.
 Subscribe to Virginia’s blog for direct delivery of her weekly tax posts to your inbox.

-Virginia’s tax blog here is relatively new; however, Virginia has been blogging for AngloInfo about US international tax matters since 2011.
+Prior to creating this website, Virginia had been blogging for AngloInfo about US international tax matters since 2011.
 All of Virginia’s old posts can be easily accessed there.
 Have a look!
 Let’s Talk About: US Tax